FCL00/Laravel-Guide/17 Policy/ReadMe.md

 Once policies are defined and registered, you can enforce authorization checks in your application's controllers or routes using the authorize method or the `@can` Blade directive.

-authorize who can delete a update:
+authorize who can update a post:

 ```
 public function update(User $user, Post $post)